juju/docs/src/en/juju-backups.md

 Title: Back up and restore Juju
+TODO: Actual backup command needs to be tested

 # Backing up And Restoring Juju

-It is always a good idea to keep backups, and it is possible to back up both the Juju client environment and the Juju state server (bootstrap node) to be able to reconnect to running cloud environments.
+It is always a good idea to keep backups, and it is possible to back up both the Juju client environment and any Juju controllers to be able to reconnect to running cloud environments.
 Both the backing up and restore procedures for each are detailed below.

 ## The Juju client

 It is easy to forget that your client environment needs to be backed up.
-Aside from things like the 'environments.yaml' file, which you may be able to recreate, it contains unique files such as Juju's SSH keys, which are vital to be able to connect to a running instance.
-In order to also save any additional configuration files (such as '.jenv' files for running environments, or credentials) it is usually best to simply back up the entire Juju directory (`~/.juju`).
+Aside from things like the 'credentials.yaml' file, which you may be able to recreate, it contains unique files such as Juju's SSH keys, which are vital to be able to connect to a running instance.
+In order to also save any additional configuration files (such as the files used by running models) it is usually best to simply back up the entire Juju directory (`~/.local/share/juju`).

 !!!
 Note: On Windows systems, the Juju directory is in a different place (usually `C:\Users\<username>\AppData\Roaming\Juju`.
 Also, although `tar` is available for Windows, you may prefer to use a more Windows-centric backup application.

-### Backup ~/.juju
+### A simple backup of the Juju client directory

 As the Juju directory is simply just another directory on your filesystem, you may wish to include it in any regular backup procedure you already have.
 For a